 In Thailand, more than 10 million people work in the informal economy outside agriculture.
 Tourism normally accounts for a significant proportion of the economy.
-These workers were hit hardest by the response to the COVID-19 pandemic.
+Workers in these sectors were hit hardest by the response to the COVID-19 pandemic.

-Following the partial lockdown in Bangkok, the government approved some relief measures for informal workers.
-The most important is a 5,000-baht handout (around 150 USD), which workers must register for through an app or online.
+Following a partial lockdown in Bangkok, the government has approved some relief measures for informal workers.
+The most important is a 5,000 baht handout (USD 150), which workers must register for through a telephone app or online.
 Those in formal employment must continue to receive a portion of their salary if their place of work closes, according to the Labour Protection Act.

 But these state-run initiatives must be complemented by civil society.
-Some organizations are already helping out, such as HomeNet, a non-governmental organization that supports home-based workers across Thailand.
-Nonetheless, more involvement from other sectors is needed, including academia and trade unions.
+Some organizations are already helping out, such as HomeNet Foundation, a non-government organization that supports home-based workers across Thailand.
+More involvement from other sectors is needed, including academia and trade unions.

-The majority of Thailand’s street vendors and motorcycle taxi drivers have been unable to work since the pandemic prompted a soft lockdown of large parts of the country, explains Poonsap S. Tulaphan, Director of the HomeNet Foundation.
-“Some can work, but their income is decreasing to only 3-6 USD per day, which is not enough to buy food and sanitizers to protect their health.”
+The majority of Thailand’s street vendors and motorcycle taxi drivers has been unable to work since the pandemic prompted a soft lockdown of large parts of the country, explains Poonsap S. Tulaphan, Director of the HomeNet Foundation.
+“Some can work, but their income is decreasing to only USD 3–USD 6 per day, which is not enough to buy food and sanitizers to protect their health.”

-HomeNet has taken its own steps to help informal workers facing lost income.
-They submitted policy recommendations to the Ministry of Labour and produced a video to help informal workers understand how to apply for the handout.
-Together with a team of researchers from Chulaongkorn University Social Research Institute, HomeNet is now developing policy recommendations based on data they are collecting about the current situation of workers to assess if they are eligible for government assistance.
+HomeNet has taken steps to help informal workers who have lost their income source.
+They submitted policy recommendations to the Ministry of Labour and produced a video to help informal workers understand how to apply for the government handout.
+Together with a team of researchers from Chulalongkorn University’s Social Research Institute, HomeNet is now developing policy recommendations based on data they are collecting on the current situation of workers to assess if they are eligible for government assistance.

 Formal workers, particularly those in the tourism sector, have also been extremely hard hit.
-Of the around 1.6 million people that work in hotels nationwide, nearly 980,000 live on the minimum wage of approximately 10 USD per day.
-At the time of writing, 95 percent of the country’s hotels have no income at all and cannot pay wages.
-But only if they are closed by order of authorities, employees are to receive 62 percent of their salary from the social security fund for three months.
-However, while employers are demanding an official order to close all hotels, the government has currently only ordered their closure in a few provinces.
+Of the roughly 1.6 million people who work in hotels nationwide, nearly 980,000 live on the minimum wage of approximately USD 10 per day.
+At the time of writing, 95 per cent of the country’s hotels had no income at all and could not pay wages.
+But only if the hotels are closed by order of the authorities can employees receive 62 per cent of their salary from the Social Security Fund for three months.
+While employers are demanding an official order to close all hotels, the government has only ordered their closure in a few provinces.

-"All the workers on the tourist island of Phuket have been affected", said Vijit Dasantad, president of the Phuket Federation of Hotel and Service Labor.
-"There are only three unions of hotel workers in this province, he said.
-In contrast to the rest of the approximately 35.000 hotel workers in Phuket, their 500 members were able to negotiate partial or full payment during the shutdown.
+"All the workers on the tourist island of Phuket have been affected," says Vijit Dasantad, President of the Phuket Federation of Hotel and Service Labor.
+"There are only three unions of hotel workers in this province, he explains.
+In contrast to the rest of the approximately 35,000 hotel workers in Phuket, his federation’s 500 members were able to negotiate partial or full payment during the shutdown.

-An economist welcomed the state interventions but questioned whether they were sustainable.
-"The government should support hotel businesses," said Kiriya Kulkolkarn of Bangkok’s Thammasat University.
+Economist Kiriya Kulkolkarn of Bangkok’s Thammasat University has welcomed the state interventions but questioned whether they are sustainable.
+"The government should support hotel businesses,” he says.
 "But as this crisis seems to be a long one, most industries will be affected.
 My concern is that the government won’t have enough money for all in the future.
 We need to think about other initiatives."